On a conjecture of Conlon, Fox and Wigderson: Preliminaries

 \begin{lemma} Let $0<\varepsilon<d<1$ and $(A,B)$ be an $\varepsilon$-regular pair of density $d$.
 If $Y\subseteq B$ with $|Y|\ge \varepsilon |B|$, then there is a subset $A'\subseteq A$ with $|A'|\ge (1-\varepsilon)|A|$ such that each vertex in $A'$ is adjacent to at least $(d-\varepsilon)|Y|$ vertices in $Y$. \end{lemma} }

-We will use the following version of the counting lemma, which is similar to that of Nikiforov and Rousseau \cite[Corollary 11]{N-R2} in which it requires all clusters to be different, and one can see Conlon \cite[Lemma 5]{Conlon} for the general version.
+We will use the following version of the counting lemma, proved by Conlon \cite[Lemma 5]{Conlon}.
+(A similar counting lemma was proved by Nikiforov and Rousseau \cite[Corollary 11]{N-R2}, but they required all of the clusters to be different.)
 For the general local counting lemma, see R\"{o}dl and Schacht \cite[Theorem 18]{rs}.

 \begin{lemma}[Conlon \cite{Conlon}] For any $\delta>0$, there is $\varepsilon>0$ such that if $U_{1},U_{2}$ (not necessarily distinct), $W_{1},\ldots,W_{l}$ are vertex sets with $(U_{1},U_{2})$ $\varepsilon$-regular of density at least $\delta$ and $(U_{i},W_{j})$ $\varepsilon$-regular of density $d_{ij}$ for all $i\in [2]$ and $j\in [l]$, then there exists an edge $u_1 u_2$ where $u_1\in U_1$ and $u_2\in U_2$ such that $u_1$ and $u_2$ have at least $\sum^{l}_{j=1}(d_{1j}d_{2j}-\delta)|W_{j}|$ common neighbors in $\sqcup_{j=1}^l W_j$. \end{lemma}